 Exceptionally interesting was the presentation of a moon ground specimen delivered by an American space expedition from the Moon.

 The conference included 5 sessions.

-133 reports were presented in total during the sessions.
+133 papers were presented in total during the sessions.

-The session coordinators have selected 24 best reports for publishing in Space Technology.
+The session coordinators selected 24 best reports for publishing in Space Technology.
 Rocketry collected papers.

 The 6th International Conference «Space Technologies: Present and Future» was decided to be held in April 2017 in Dnepropetrovsk, considering appreciation of the conference by foreign scientists and, first of all, by the International Academy of Astronautics, as well as the beneficial effect on international cooperation development and promotion of scientific activities in the rocket and space technologies.